tpatki/Mneme/docs/user/install.md

 Mneme builds and installs the following key components:
 - A LLVM plugin pass, `libregdeviceir.so`, which is used in the first phase to generate a _recordable_ executable.
 - A recording library, `librecord.so`, which is used in the second phase to facilitate the actual recording of device and host memory data from the recordable executable generated in phase 1.
-- A user-friendly command-line tool, `mneme replay|tune`, that allows users to replay and tune the recorded traces.
+- A user-friendly command-line tool, `mneme execute|tune`, that allows users to execute, optimize, and tune the recorded traces.
 This tool utilizes the `libmneme.so` library.

 Further, Mneme also build the following two libraries that are utilized internally:
 - A profiling library, `libmneme_profile.so` , for collection of peformance profiles on for HIP kernels (ROCm profiling), and,
 - A stub library, `libmneme_shallow.so` , that enables building of binaries with and without recording, reducing user's build effort
+- A command-line tool, `replay`, that allows users to replay the recorded traces.

 A user must integrate the LLVM pass in their build system and utilize the recording library to generate the traces.
 They can then leverage the `mneme` command-line tool for replay and tuning.
 We provide information on how to integrate Mneme with your application in the